 In recent years, the government has announced an encouraging slew of initiatives aimed at providing increased protection for migrant workers.
 Last year it amended the Foreign Employment Act 2008, making families of injured, diseased or deceased migrant workers eligible to claim compensation one year after the termination of the workers’ contract with employers.Privously, families could claim compensation only if migrant workers died or suffered injuries abroad while under contract.
 Earlier this year, the government got rid of the Malaysian government’s unilateral policy that had put an immense financial burden on Nepali migrant workers aspiring for a job in Malaysia.
 Following this, it even clamped a travel ban.

-According to data obtained from the Department of Foreign Employment (DoFE), around 35,54,000 Nepalis have left the country so far seeking work abroad.
+According to data obtained from the Department of Foreign Employment (DoFE), every year, around 35,54,000 Nepalis leave the country seeking work abroad.
 Of the total population leaving for foreign employment, nearly 30 percent go to Malaysia.
 In fact, in the fiscal year 2017-18, 104,209 Nepali workers had received work permits for Malaysia making it their most preferred foreign employment destinations.
 Trailing close behind is Qatar, with 103,179 Nepalis opting for the Gulf country.
 The government is also working on a new agreement with Qatar to eliminate all visa, medical and bureaucratic fees.

 Over the years, our migrant workers have endured harsh treatment abroad.
 This has been a damning indictment of Nepal’s diplomacy.
 But the recent labour pact is reflective of the fact that the government, for a change, has been careful in handling the situation and has put maximum effort on diplomacy.
 The government must be lauded for this as it is a step in the right direction.
 Going forward, there has to be more government-to-government engagement with countries where our compatriots seek foreign employment.